Economics of DIYing a soldering iron controller

 Depending on the brand, the soldering station / controller is often the most expensive part of a soldering system.
 This make sense, since this is the most complex part as well.
 But, the stations are built from standard components (except the mechanical parts), so it is fairly easy to replicate the behavior of the station with a DIY solution.

-In my case, the station with tool individually values at about 400EUR is sold for approx 1200EUR.
+In my case, the station (including tools individually valued at about 400EUR) is sold for approx 1200EUR.
 So the price tag of the station itself is about 800EUR.
 The DIY project cost me about 10EUR, so that's a huge difference.
 Fair enough, the original station supports two dual-channel tools while mine only supports a single tool.
 But extending the number of channels is cheap and more or less trivial from an electric point of view.

 Of course, the original station will be better than mine from the mechanical point of view.
 While mine is a light-weight 3D printed plastic thing where you need to be careful not to melt the enclosure, the original is solid professional equipment.